vmlopezr/rpi-dashcam/README.md

 Raspberry Pi is configured as an Access Point, so devices must be connected to the network.
 Recorded videos can be watched as well as downloaded onto your devices.

-Supported webcams
+A Demo of this can be seen at: https://vmlopezr.github.io/rpi-dashcam-front-end/

-can also be streamed to allow users to see the live feed while adjusting webcam settings.
+Supported webcams can also be streamed to allow users to see the live feed while adjusting webcam settings.
 There is initial support for Logitech C920 and Microsoft LifeCam HD3000.
 The application should be able to record with v4l2-compatible webcams.